 2.7.3.5 Resource Entity Responsibilities and Generation Resource Requirements

-(1) Each Resource Entity shall ensure that its Generation Resource(s) responds to all VSS Dispatch Instruction or a TO Voltage Set Point instruction from its QSE or interconnecting TO within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements.
+(1) Each Resource Entity shall ensure that its Generation Resource(s) responds to all VSS Dispatch Instruction or a TO Voltage Set Point instruction from its QSE or interconnecting TO within the time requirements specified in paragraph (3)(b) of Section 2.2.10, Generation Resource Response Time Requirements, even if the new Voltage Set Point is within the tolerance band identified in paragraph (4) below.

 (2) Generation Resources with high reactive loading resulting from abnormal conditions shall not reduce their reactive loading without the consent of ERCOT unless equipment damage is imminent based on the sole and reasonable judgment of the Resource Entity.
 In that case the Resource Entity will notify its QSE and its TO as soon as practicable of its action.

 (3) Each Resource Entity shall monitor Real-Time provided Voltage Set Point instructions it receives.
-The Resource Entity shall inform its QSE and either the Resource Entity or its QSE shall notify the Resource Entity’s TO, as soon as practicable, if it cannot comply with TO Voltage Set Point instructions.
-If a Resource Entity cannot comply with a VSS Dispatch Instruction, the Resource Entity shall inform its QSE and its QSE shall notify ERCOT as soon as practicable.
+The Resource Entity shall inform its QSE and either the Resource Entity or its QSE shall notify the Resource Entity’s TO, as soon as practicable, but not longer than 10 minutes from receipt of the instruction by the Resource Entity, if it cannot comply with TO Voltage Set Point instructions, or not longer than 10 minutes from being outside of the tolerance band if it cannot maintain the POI voltage within the tolerance band identified in paragraph (4) below.
+If a Resource Entity cannot comply with a VSS Dispatch Instruction, the Resource Entity shall inform its QSE and its QSE shall notify ERCOT as soon as practicable but not longer than 10 minutes from the receipt of the instruction by the Resource Entity.

-(4) A Resource Entity required to provide VSS shall maintain the generator voltage or Reactive Power schedule within 2% of the Voltage Set Point while operating at less than the maximum reactive capability of the Generation Resource.
+(4) A Resource Entity required to provide VSS shall maintain the generator voltage or Reactive Power schedule within a tolerance band of the Voltage Set Point while operating at less than or equal to the maximum reactive capability of the Generation Resource.
+AVR settings may need to be coordinated with other Generation Resources.
+The Resource Entity shall ensure that its Generation Resources AVR settings (e.g. droop and deadband settings) are set such that the Generation Resource will deploy its full reactive capability prior to the POI voltage going beyond the tolerance band of the Voltage Set Point.
+The tolerance bands are as follows: